Middleton's 38 power Bucks past Hawks 113-102 for 2-1 lead - WHIZ News

 The Hawks stretched the advantage to 13 points.
 Antetokounmpo was held to five first-quarter points but regained his scoring form in the second period.
 He had 11 points in the period as the Bucks finally pulled even at 56-all on a 3-pointer by Pat Connaughton with 12 seconds remaining in the half.

 The Bucks took their first lead at 82-80 on a basket by Bobby Portis Jr. with 1:47 remaining in the third.
-A 3-pointer by Danilo Gallinari gave Atlanta an 85-83 lead at the end of the period.
+A 3-pointer by Danilo Gallinari, who had 18 points, gave Atlanta an 85-83 lead at the end of the period.

 Middleton opened the final period by sinking a 3 that signaled the start of his big period.
-He went on to outscore the Hawks, who had 17 points, by himself.
+He went on to outscore the Hawks, who had 17 points, by himself in the period.

-Hawks fans followed the recent trend of opposing fans counting Antetokounmpo’s time at the free throw line, usually counting past 10 before he launched an attempt.
+Hawks fans followed the recent trend of counting Antetokounmpo’s time at the free throw line.
+The fans usually counted past 10 before he launched an attempt, but no 10-second violation was called.

 Fans cheered when he missed each of his first two free throws in the first quarter.
 He threw an airball from the line in the second period, again earning cheers from the sellout crowd.